cmusatyalab/wireguard-tools/README.md

 ## Installation

-At present, simply clone this repository
+At present, simply clone this repository onto a Linux machine.
+A Debian-based linux build is the only currently supported OS.

 ```bash
     git clone https://github.com/radawson/wireguard-gui